 Fluoride treatments can help cavities in the enamel heal, but for deeper cavities, dentists must drill out the decay and fill the resulting space.

-Along with the common cold and gum disease, cavities are among the most common human afflictions.
+Along with the common cold and gum disease, cavities (which are caused by bacteria) are among the most common human afflictions.
 If cavities are not properly treated by a dentist, they continue to enlarge.
 Ultimately, an untreated cavity can lead to tooth loss.

 There are many risk factors for cavities:

 Defects in the tooth surface

 Reduced saliva flow (for example, due to medications, radiation therapy for cancer Radiation Therapy for Cancer Radiation is a form of intense energy generated by a radioactive substance, such as cobalt, or by specialized equipment, such as an atomic particle (linear) accelerator.
 Radiation preferentially... read more , or systemic disorders that cause salivary gland dysfunction)